Downtown San Diego was struck with a misfortune Wednesday afternoon when an MTS bus crashed and injured 8 people, according to Sign On San Diego.

 When making a claim against the government, you need to be aware of two things:

 - You must file a special government claim form in its entirety.
 Any mistakes on the claim (including clerical errors) might cause the claim to be rejected.

 - The time limit for filing government claims and lawsuits are shorter than usual.
 That’s why time is of essence—a good personal injury attorney will know this and work quickly to make sure your claim is handled efficiently to avoid rejection of the claim.

 Because of the complex nature of government claims, it’s important to immediately consult with a knowledgeable personal injury attorney.
-San Diego lawyers at The Law Offices of Michael Pines, APC have worked with government claims just like yours, and can help you seek appropriate recovery.
+San Diego lawyers at The Pines Salomon Injury Lawyers, APC. have worked with government claims just like yours, and can help you seek appropriate recovery.
 Remember, time is of essence, so call 1-858-551-2090 right now, or contact us online for a free and confidential case analysis.